argoproj-labs/old-argo-dataflow/examples/README.md

 ### [Vetinary](vet-pipeline.yaml)

-This pipeline process pets (cats and dogs).
+This pipeline processes pets (cats and dogs).

 ```